Klortho/datadicer-tutorials/README.md

 We'll begin by creating and explaining a simple application that shows a grid view displaying a table of information from a solr back end.
 The code for this section can be found at https://stash.ncbi.nlm.nih.gov/projects/NGRAM/repos/datadicerui.boilerplate.app/browse?at=refs%2Fheads%2FminimalConf.

-The application consists of two parts, the html, which declares the application UI, and the JavaScript, which wires the grid to the back end and deals with events occurring on the page.
+The application consists of three parts: the Solr backend, the HTML, which declares the application UI, and the JavaScript, which wires the grid to the backend and deals with events occurring on the page.

 ***The HTML***